airbnb/lottie/docs/after-effects.md

 Convert any Adobe Illustrator, EPS, SVG, or PDF assets to shape layers otherwise they will not work in your Lottie animation.
 After you've converted to shape layers remove the assets from your composition so they aren't exported with the JSON.
 Shape layers is where Lottie does best.

-## Work @1x
+## Work in points/dps

-Working at 1x ensures that all of your strokes will be right on different dimensions.
-All px values will be converted to points on iOS and dp on Android.
+All pixel values in After Effects will be converted to points on iOS and dps on Android to ensure that they look the same across all screen densities.
+Google has put together [a collection](https://material.io/devices/) of device metrics with screen size in dps for common devices.

 ## No expressions or effects

 Lottie does not yet support expressions, or any effects from the effects menu.

-## Matte size matters
+## Matte and mask size matters

 Using alpha mattes can impact performance.
 If you're using an alpha matte or an alpha inverted matte, the size of the matte will impact performance even more.
 If you must use Mattes, cover the smallest area you can.